Enter the Competition

 The judges’ scores determine which entries will be finalists and which finalists are awarded a gold, silver or bronze Effie trophy.
 The finalist level and each winning level – gold, silver, bronze – has a minimum score required in order to be eligible for finalist status or for an award.
 Effie Trophies are awarded at the discretion of the judges.

-It is possible that one category may produce one, two, three or four winners of any level or perhaps no winners at all.
+It is possible that one category may produce one, two, three or four winners of any level or perhaps no winners at all - no matter the number of finalists.

 Judges read your written case first and then immediately watch your video.
 Make sure your team reviews both together to ensure they work seamlessly together before submitting your entry.